Worried about money?

 To acquire or upgrade physical assets such as buildings, fixtures and fittings, machinery, furniture and other equipment; for revenue costs; and for special projects.
 Visit The Beaverbrook Foundation website.

-Supporting projects that help disadvantaged children and their families to alleviate suffering; support children through awful experiences and encourage achievement through adversity.
+Funding for equipment, supporting projects that help disadvantaged children and their families to alleviate suffering; support children through awful experiences and encourage achievement through adversity.
 Visit Toy Trust website.

 Support youth clubs that provide opportunities for improving social skills, team spirit and self-esteem for young people aged from 8 to 18 years.
-Visit Variety Club website.

 Support small registered charities working in the fields of social welfare, literature, arts and heritage, environmental causes and animal welfare and education and training.
 Visit Veolia Environmental Trust website.